Blog · Review Essay · Last reviewed June 25, 2026

 The Book

 The Soul of a New Machine was first published in 1981 and follows engineers at Data General as they race to build the 32-bit Eclipse MV/8000, code-named Eagle.
-Hachette's current Back Bay Books page lists the trade paperback at 320 pages, ISBN 9780316491976, and describes the book as a story of one company's effort to bring a new microcomputer to market.
+Hachette's current Back Bay Books page lists the trade paperback at 320 pages, ISBN 9780316491976, and describes the book as a story of one company's effort to bring a new computer to market.
 The Pulitzer Prizes list it as the 1982 winner in General Nonfiction, and the National Book Foundation records it as the 1982 National Book Award winner for General Nonfiction - Hardcover.

 The result is one of the early literary templates for understanding technical work.
 It helped make computer engineers visible as protagonists: not anonymous operators of machines, but people whose identities, rivalries, pleasures, exhaustion, and private standards become embedded in the machine's final form.
+Read beside hacker culture, gendered computing labor, and institutional patronage behind interactive computing, Kidder's book shows the machine as a workplace artifact before it becomes a market category.

 The Machine as Institution